matbloch/coding_quickstarter/Software development/Design Patterns.md

-### Inheritance vs Composition

-**Composition**

-- implementation hidden (header files not exposed)
-- classes can be switched at runtime
-- methods need to be forwarded

-**Inheritance**

-- no code duplication for forwarding
-- headers exposed
-- class switch only at compile time

 **Classification of Patterns**

 - **Creational patterns** provide object creation mechanisms that increase flexibility and reuse of existing code.
 - **Structural patterns** explain how to assemble objects and classes into larger structures, while keeping the structures flexible and efficient.
 - **Behavioral patterns** take care of effective communication and the assignment of responsibilities between objects.